Glazed with maple syrup and seasoned with paprika, Roasted Acorn Squash is a little bit sweet, a little bit spicy, and every bit delicious!

 Keys to Roasting Acorn Squash

-Just like Roasted Red Potatoes, Roasted Brussels Sprouts, or Roasted Broccoli, there are a few key things to remember to achieve perfect caramelization in the time it takes the acorn squash to cook until tender.
+Just like Roasted Carrots, Roasted Brussels Sprouts, or Roasted Broccoli, there are a few key things to remember to achieve perfect caramelization in the time it takes the acorn squash to cook until tender.

 - Preheat your oven!
 Let your oven preheat fully to 400 degrees BEFORE placing the acorn squash in the oven.
 If you place the squash in the oven while the oven is preheating, the outer parts of the squash will cook too fast before the squash is tender.